 Soon I figured out that he was real, and they were fake.
 Armour was a poet.
 Once he introduced me to poetry, we became best friends, and wrote together regularly to old records in a PMQ basement.

-There's a magic to writing something that you know someone you trust will read soon.
+There's a magic to writing something that you know a fellow poet will read soon.
 This informs my work as a writing instructor at Alexandra Writers Centre in Calgary; I want to share the magic with others who need some in their life as much as I did back then — and still do.

 After I began writing, we started taking bus rides to downtown Ottawa so we could have experiences worth writing about.
 We stumbled into a poetry open mic in progress at Cafe Wim, run by Steve Zytveld.
 All the poets in the room that night became friends and mentors as years went by. rob mclennan, a prolific published poet and micropress publisher who has inspired many, handed me poem pamphlets and information about more readings.
 It was a welcoming community for all ages and all styles of poetry, with open mics that included featured readers to inspire everyone.
-That's exactly the community feel I want to encourage by hosting the Single Onion Open Mic in Calgary, an activity of the 20-years-active Single Onion Poetry Society, held every fourth Monday at Good Earth Cafe on 11th St SW.
+That's exactly the community feel I want to encourage with the work I do as an organizer, host, and promoter of poetry events.

 Leonard Cohen said poetry is a verdict.
 If that's true, I guess we are lawyers... or judges? of the truth.